mpfarrho/idhet-mix/README.md

+# Description
 These files are to be used with R and did run in version 4.3.0.

+## Data files (sources are described in the paper)
 The folder 'data' collects all required datafiles alongside the collected output of the estimation procedure across horizons:

 - 'dailydata.rda' is the main daily data
 - 'exoshocks.rda' are the additionally observed high-frequency shocks that act as controls